FedEx Cup: Playoff rewards

-As of 2022, the player with the most points after the Tour Championship wins the FedEx Cup itself and $18 million of a $75 million bonus fund.
-The runner-up gets $6.5 million, 3rd place $5 million, 4th place $4 million, 5th place $3 million, and so on down to $85,000 for 126th through 150th place.
+Starting in 2025, the 30 players with the most points after the BMW Championship win a share of the FedEx Cup bonus pool based on their standings at that point.
+The FedEx Cup itself goes to the winner of the Tour Championship and the prize money for that event is based on performance in that event.
+In 2026, the points leader (Scottie Scheffler) received $22 million.
+The runner-up got $13 million, 3rd place $8 million and so on down to $460,000 for 30th place.

 Beginning with the 2013 season, non-exempt players who finish 126th-150th in the FedEx Cup are given conditional PGA Tour status, but can attempt to improve their status via qualifying school.

 In 2007, the money was placed into their tax-deferred retirement accounts, not given in cash.
 Players under 45 are not able to access any 2007 FedEx Cup bonuses (as opposed to prize money earned in the tournaments themselves) until turning 45.
 They can invest their bonus in any manner they choose, and once they turn 45, can choose to defer payment until they turn 60 or play in fewer than 15 PGA Tour events in a season.
 Once a player chooses to take payments from his fund, he will receive monthly checks for five years.